equalitie/np1sec-test-client/README.md

 wget
 ```

-You will also need a C++ compiler that supports C++14.
-In Debian you can install
+In Fedora you can install all dependencies using the following command (tested
-the `build-essential` package.
-In Fedora you can use the following command:
+and working on Fedora 25):

 ```
-yum install make gcc gcc-c++ kernel-devel
+dnf install cmake git intltool boost-devel libgcrypt-devel glib2-devel gnutls-devel gtk2-devel libasan libxml2-devel wget
 ```